-The silver cup belonging to Joseph was put in one of the packs of food as the brothers leave for Canaan which was where they lived with there father and their individual mothers.
+Genesis 44:1-34.
+The silver cup belonging to Joseph was put in one of the packs of food as the brothers left for Canaan, which was where they lived with their father and their respective mothers.

-Joseph did this to create a situation whereby his brothers would ultimately have to leave their youngest brother, Benjamin, behind.
-Benjamin was Joseph’s full brother as they both had the same mother, Rachel.
-Although they all had the same father, all the others were Joseph and Benjamin’s half—brothers because they had different mothers.
+Joseph did this to create a situation whereby his brothers would have to leave their youngest brother, Benjamin, behind.
+Benjamin was Joseph’s full brother, as they both had the same mother, Rachel.
+Although they all had the same father, all the others were Joseph and Benjamin’s half—brothers, because they had different mothers.

-Then Joseph tells his brothers he is Joseph their long-lost brother.
+Joseph told his brothers he was Joseph their long-lost brother.
 He was in Egypt to save them.

 A Silver Cup in a Sack

 44:1 Later, Joseph commanded his palace manager, “Fill the men’s sacks to full capacity with food and replace each man’s money at the top of the sack.
 2 Then place my cup—the silver one—in the top of the sack belonging to the youngest one, along with the money he brought to buy grain.”
 So the manager did precisely what Joseph told him to do.

 3 Early the next morning, the men were sent on their way, along with their donkeys.
 4 They had not traveled far from the city when Joseph ordered his palace manager, “Get up, follow those men, and when you’ve caught up with them, ask them, ‘Why did you repay evil for good?
 5 Don’t you have the cup that my master uses to drink from and also uses to practice divination?
 You’re wrong to have done this.’”
 6 So he went after them and made that accusation.